 Proverbs 14:30 A heart at peace gives life to the body, but envy rots the bones.

-Pondering the nature of crossdressing desires over the years made me convinced that a significant component of crossdressing is envy or coveting.
-I think crossdressing is sinful and harmful for many reasons, from its deceptive nature, to its addictive destructive nature, to its objectification of women.
-But envy is one very powerful reason that I think crossdressing is sinful.
+When we reflect on the nature of crossdressing desires, whether its transvestic fetishism or autogynephilia, we can see that a significant component is envy or coveting.
+Crossdressing is sinful and harmful for many reasons, from its deceptive nature, to its tendency to addiction, to its objectification of women.
+But envy is one very powerful reason for believing that crossdressing is both sinful (because to envy is to sin), and harmful (because envy brings depression not happiness).

 Coveting or envy is a really big deal to God.
-Envy or coveting is a problematic strong desire for something which we do not have but which others possess, whether their belongings, success, position, or advantages.
+Coveting is a problematic strong desire for something which we do not have but which others possess, whether their possessions, successes, positions, or families.
 Coveting is thought to be part of the original sin of Adam and Eve.
-Not only did they fail to trust God’s words to them, not only did they rebel, but they wanted the position of God, the glory of God, for themselves.
-As a sin, envy is so destructive, so important, that it made it into the Ten Commandments (God’s commandments which summarize God’s entire Law in the Old Testament).
+Not only did Adam and Eve fail to trust God’s words to them, but they wanted the position of God, the glory of God, for themselves.
+As a sin, envy is so destructive that it made it into the Ten Commandments (God’s commandments which summarize God’s entire moral Law in the Old Testament).
 Exodus 20:17 gives us commandment #10 of the Ten Commandments.

 17You shall not covet your neighbor’s house.
 You shall not covet your neighbor’s wife, or his manservant or maidservant, his ox or donkey, or anything that belongs to your neighbor.”

 What are crossdressing desires if not envy?
 We want what females have, things that do not properly belong to us.
 We envy the beauty of females.
 We crave and desire that beauty.
 We want it for ourselves.
 We want to be as beautiful as the women we see or imagine.
 We envy the feeling of “being beautiful.”
-Is it any surprise that crossdressers are so vain?
+We are prone to vanity and self-obsession.
 We spend hours in front of the mirror striving for perfection in our beauty and admiring ourselves.

 We envy the feminine experience.
 We want to experience what it is like to be a woman or a girl.
 We want to experience how men treat women or how they treat beautiful women.
 We want to be treated chivalrously.
 We want to experience the freedom women have to give in to specific emotions or behaviors that our culture tends to not be so accepting of with men.
-We envy that women get to feel sexy, sensual, spontaneous, daring, free from responsibility, provocative, cute, free to giggle, be expressive, be vulnerable, sensitive, flirtatious, or gentle.
-We incorrectly think that we shouldn’t show these feelings as men, so we envy women being able to have these feelings, and when we crossdress we then feel free to give in to these feelings.
+We envy that women, (as we see it, and often see incorrectly) get to feel sexy, sensual, spontaneous, daring, free from responsibility, provocative, cute, free to giggle, be expressive, be vulnerable, sensitive, flirtatious, or gentle.
+We incorrectly think that men can’t feel these things, so we envy women being able to have these feelings, and when we crossdress we then feel free to express or experience these feelings.

 We envy the feminine grace of the female body.
 We envy the curves, the breasts, the graceful walking, and the way women dance.
 We might even envy the way women hold utensils or the way they wear purses.
 We want to copy the feminine grace and have it for ourselves.
+We adore women like this.
+We are attracted to all of these things that we see, but we want them for ourselves.
 In a way, we worship women, but like Adam and Eve, we want to take what we worship to be our own, to be in control over it, to possess it.
+Rather than being drawn towards someone external to ourselves and admiring them from a distance, we want to take upon ourselves what we see and be attracted to ourselves instead.
+This is the very unfortunate and corrupting nature of autosexuality.

 We envy specific articles of clothing, whether we see them online, or in a magazine, in a store, or in our wife’s closet.
 We envy those objects and covet them to such a degree that they consume our thoughts and hinder us from getting our work done.
 We covet them so much that we take foolish risks to obtain those articles of clothing even if it means a storekeeper finding out about our crossdressing, or a family member catching us in the act, or us losing our jobs by being found out.

 We envy the soft or silky feel of the clothing.
 We envy the beautiful colors of the clothing.
 We envy the beauty of the feminine face with makeup.
 We envy the beauty of shiny painted nails.
 We envy the look of high heels.
 We envy what we perceive as the ability to dress in a sexy way.
-We envy the female clothing that we perceive as more comfortable.
+We envy the female clothing that we perceive as more comfortable (though it usually actually is anything but).

 In short, to summarize all of this, we as crossdressers envy “the feminine,” anything and everything related to feminine beauty.
 We want what females have, things that do not properly belong to us.
 When we crossdress, it is almost like stealing because of our covetous desires.
 We wear things that aren’t fitting for the men we truly are.
 We wear clothing that is not intended for us.
 For some other good posts that touch on crossdressing and envy, read these two posts by my friend Ikthys – Closeness and Perks.

 Contentment is one of the secrets to happiness.
-I admit that today I still have envious crossdressing desires periodically.
-Also, at rare times, I envy women and have a fleeting thought of wishing that I had been born female.
-But I dismiss those covetous thoughts.
+I admit that today I still have envious crossdressing desires on a very rare occasion.
+But I dismiss those covetous thoughts if they come.
 If I dwell on that envy, and give in to it, I’d only be sinning and be unhappy.
 Like all sins, envy enslaves us.
 I don’t want to be in bondage to envy or any other sin.
-I have learned how to be content without crossdressing.
-In fact, I feel so free and so much more happy without it!
-I also have learned to be content being a man and being content with my body.
+I learned long ago how to be content without crossdressing.
+In fact, life is incredibly better and more full of happiness without it.
+I also learned long ago to be content being a man and to be content with my body.
 I am fearfully and wonderfully made.
-I love who God has made me!
-I feel great as a man!
-I have even learned to appreciate my clothing as a man, and to choose clothing that I think looks nice and is flattering on my body and attractive to my wife.
+I love who God has made me.
 You can find contentment as well.

 Discover more from Healing from Crossdressing